duhrer/duhrer.github.io/_posts/projects/2025-03-24-settling-into-linux.md

 Although I've heard good things, I wasn't ready to upgrade to a post-Intel Mac processor.
 Among other things, I want to be able to run Windows apps on the same hardware.
 However, I also wasn't ready to have a Windows machine as my daily driver again.
+Windows is firmly a necessary evil for me, and I only run it when:

+1. I want to play a game that isn't supported elsewhere.
-Windows is firmly a necessary evil for me, and I only run it when I fix my Mom's computer or figure out why my code doesn't work for a friend on Windows.
+2. I fix my Mom's computer.
+3. I need to figure out why my code doesn't work for a friend on Windows.

 With OS X and Windows off the list, that just leaves Linux.
 I've gone through phases of running Linux desktops over the years, from the